Report faults Indonesian airline’s safety measures in crash

 That happened 26 times during the 11-minute flight, but pilots failed to recognize what was happening and follow the known procedure for countering incorrect activation of the automated safety system, Lemme told The Associated Press.

-Lemme said he was also troubled that there weren’t easy checks to see if sensor information was correct, that the crew of the fatal flight apparently wasn’t warned that similar problems had occurred on previous flights, and that the Lion Air jet wasn’t fully repaired after those flights.
+Lemme said he was troubled that there weren’t easy checks to see if sensor information was correct, that the crew of the fatal flight apparently wasn’t warned about the problems on previous flights and that the Lion Air jet wasn’t fully repaired after those flights.

 “Had they fixed the airplane, we would not have had the accident,” he said.
 “Every accident is a combination of events, so there is disappointment all around here,” he said.

 The Indonesian investigation is continuing with help from U.S. regulators and Boeing.
-Searchers have not found the plane’s cockpit voice recorder, which would provide more information about the pilots’ actions.

 More than 200 MAX jets have been delivered to airlines around the world.
 Pilots at American Airlines and Southwest Airlines complained this month that they had not been given all information about the new automated anti-stall safety system on the MAX.